 - When they’ve dried overnight, mix the olives with about 1/2 pound of salt for every 4 to 5 pounds of cured olives.
 Store in an airtight container.

 When you want to eat them, some sources say to boil the salted olives for a few seconds to remove some of the saltiness.
 Boiling will also plump up the olives a little.
 You don’t have to do this, as the olives are excellent either way.
-What you do need to do to the olives is marinate them in olive oil for at least a day.
+What you do need is marinate them in olive oil for at least a day.
 This is where the oil-cured part comes in.

 You can completely submerge your cured olives in oil, or just coat them in it.
 Your choice.
 Definitely include a chopped fresh herb such as rosemary, sage, thyme or oregano.
 A little lemon zest would be nice, as would some cumin or black pepper.
 But don’t gussy up these olives too much.
 Their allure is in their simple, briny richness.